wlewter/gimpchimp/README.md

 Overwrite the bootstrap.min.css and bootstrap.css files in your app/bower_components/bootstrap/dist/css
 folder with the cyborg versions.

-In order to use Font Awesome glyphs you also need to copy the files contained in app/bower_components/font-awesome/fonts into your app/fonts folder.

 ###Running local:
 **make sure mongo is started**